-The value of the units is to be calculated by the management company daily (each banking day).
+The value of a unit is normally to be calculated by the management company daily (each banking day).

-Sale (unit holder 'purchases) and redemptions (unitholders' sales) can be made on each banking day.
+Sale (unit holder 'purchases) and redemptions (unitholders' sales) can normally be made on each banking day.
 The request for sale or redemption of units is made as stated on the management company's website, www.lannebo.se, or as directed by the management company.

-Should a redemption require funds to be obtained through

-the sale of securities, such sales shall be carried out and the redemption shall occur as soon as possible.
+Should a redemption require funds to be obtained through the sale of securities, such sales shall be carried out and the redemption shall occur as soon as possible.